Puerto Rico senatorial district VIII: District profile

-In previous distributions, the territory covered by the Senatorial District VIII has changed.
-In 1983, the District didn't include the municipality of Ceiba and included the Sabana Llana region of San Juan.
-In the 1991 redistribution, Ceiba was reassigned to the District of Guayama, while the Sabana Llana region was reassigned to the District of San Juan.
+In previous distributions, the territory covered by senatorial district VIII has changed.
+In 1983, the district didn't include the municipality of Ceiba and included the Sabana Llana region of San Juan.
+In the 1991 redistribution, Ceiba was reassigned to the district of Guayama, while the Sabana Llana region was reassigned to the district of San Juan.

 The district hasn't suffered changes in the recent redistributions of 2002 and 2011.